-- N. 1933 Act shall mean the Securities Act of 1933, as amended. - O. Non-423(b) Plan shall mean an employee stock purchase plan which is not required to meet the requirements set forth in Section 423(b) of the Code, as amended. - P. Participant shall mean any Eligible Employee of a Participating Corporation who is participating in the Plan.

-- Q. Participating Corporations shall mean the Corporation and such Corporate Affiliates as may be authorized from time to time by the Board to participate in the Plan.
+- M. 1933 Act shall mean the U.S. Securities Act of 1933, as amended. - N. Non-423(b) Plan shall mean an employee stock purchase plan which is not required to meet the requirements set forth in Section 423(b) of the Code, as amended. - O. Participant shall mean any Eligible Employee of a Participating Corporation who is participating in the Plan. - P. Participating Corporations shall mean the Corporation and such Corporate Affiliates as may be authorized from time to time by the Board to participate in the Plan.
 The Board may determine that some Participating Corporations shall be designated to participate in the Non-423(b) Plan.
-The Participating Corporations in the Code Section 423(b) Plan and in the Non-423(b) Plan are listed in attached Schedule A. - R. Plan shall mean the Corporation's 2009 Employee Stock Purchase Plan, as set forth in this document, as amended from time to time, which includes a Code Section 423(b) Plan and a Non-423(b) Plan component. - S. Plan Administrator shall mean the committee of two (2) or more Board members appointed by the Board to administer the Plan. - T. Prior Plan shall mean the Silicon Laboratories Inc. Employee Stock Purchase Plan adopted by the Board on January 5, 2000, as amended. - U. Purchase Date shall mean the last business day of each Purchase Interval. - V. Purchase Interval shall mean each successive six (6)-month period within the offering period at the end of which there shall be purchased shares of Common Stock on behalf of each Participant. - W. Semi-Annual Entry Date shall mean the last business days in April and October each year (or such other days as may be established by the Plan Administrator) on which an Eligible Employee may first enter an offering period. - X. Stock Exchange shall mean NASDAQ, the American Stock Exchange or the New York Stock Exchange.
+The Participating Corporations in the Code Section 423(b) Plan and in the Non-423(b) Plan are listed in attached Schedule A. - Q. Plan shall mean the Corporation's 2009 Employee Stock Purchase Plan, as set forth in this document, as amended from time to time, which includes a Code Section 423(b) Plan and a Non-423(b) Plan component. - R. Plan Administrator shall mean the committee of two (2) or more Board members appointed by the Board to administer the Plan or any officer or officers to whom authority to administer the Plan has been delegated pursuant to Article II. - S. Purchase Date shall mean the last business day of each Purchase Interval. - T. Purchase Interval shall mean each successive six (6)-month period within the offering period at the end of which there shall be purchased shares of Common Stock on behalf of each Participant. - U. Semi-Annual Entry Date shall mean the last business day in April and October each year (or such other days as may be established by the Plan Administrator) on which an Eligible Employee may first enter an offering period. - V. Stock Exchange shall mean NASDAQ or the New York Stock Exchange.